Shelterbelt destruction at Yangguan Forest Farm: First report

-On January 20, 2021,Economic Information Daily, a publication affiliated with Xinhua News Agency, published an article titled “Ten Thousand Acres of Desert Shelter Forest Destroyed—Dunhuang’s Final Defense Against Desertification Near Collapse.”
+On January 20, 2021, Economic Information Daily, a publication affiliated with Xinhua News Agency, published an article titled “Ten Thousand Acres of Desert Shelter Forest Destroyed—Dunhuang’s Final Defense Against Desertification Near Collapse.”
 The article sparked widespread public concern and intense debate.
 According to the report, Yangguan Forest Farm in Dunhuang—part of the “Three-North Shelter Forest Program”—had undergone extensive clear-cutting described as a “scalping” operation.
-Over 10,000 mu of protective forest had been reduced to almost nothing, forming a corridor approximately 5 kilometers wide, which allowed sand and dust from the Kumtag Deser to blow directly into Dunhuang.Based on on-site investigations by the newspaper’s journalists, the cleared land had been converted into vineyards, “with even the potential to fully replace the forest.”
+Over 10,000 mu of protective forest had been reduced to almost nothing, forming a corridor approximately 5 kilometers wide, which allowed sand and dust from the Kumtag Desert to blow directly into Dunhuang.
+Based on on-site investigations by the newspaper’s journalists, the cleared land had been converted into vineyards, “with even the potential to fully replace the forest.”
 Since grape cultivation requires large amounts of irrigation and thrives in soil conditions similar to those of deserts, the report warned that the Yangguan Forest Farm might “be buried by desert sands,” thereby exacerbating the risk of desertification.
 The journalists also discovered that, although the forest farm contained extensive areas of nationally and provincially designated public welfare forests, the signs indicating such status were “systematically smashed or removed,” appearing to be a deliberate attempt to erase the memory of the land’s protected nature.
 Furthermore, the article revealed that both the forest farm and local government had been covering up the large-scale tree cutting.
 The felled trees were “in the vast majority healthy and vigorously growing.”
 Some desert poplars were found “with their bark stripped” or even “charred,” seemingly to fabricate the appearance of natural death.
 Despite this, both the Dunhuang Forestry Bureau and the forest farm insisted that “no illegal logging had occurred,” claiming instead that the tree removal was merely part of a “low-quality forest transformation” project.